What are dial plans?

 See Create and manage dial plans to create and manage tenant dial plans.

 Tenant dial plan scope

 A dial plan's scope determines the hierarchical level at which the dial plan can be applied.
 Clients get the appropriate dial plan through provisioning settings that are automatically provided when users sign in to Teams.
 As an admin, you can manage and assign dial plan scope levels by using the Microsoft Teams admin center or Remote PowerShell.

 In Teams, there are two types of dial plans: service-scoped and tenant-scoped (which is for your organization).
-A service-scoped dial plan is defined for every country or region where Phone System is available.
-Each user is automatically assigned the service country dial plan that matches the usage location assigned to the user.
-You can't change the service country dial plan, but you can create tenant scoped dial plans, which augment the service country dial plan.
-As clients are provisioned, they obtain an "effective dial plan," which is a combination of the service country dial plan and the appropriately scoped tenant dial plan.
-Therefore, it's not necessary to define all normalization rules in tenant dial plans as they might already exist in the service country dial plan.
+A service-scoped dial plan is defined for every country or region where Teams Phone is available.
+Each user is automatically assigned the service country/region dial plan that matches the usage location assigned to the user.
+You can't change the service country/region dial plan, but you can create tenant scoped dial plans, which augment the service country/region dial plan.
+As clients are provisioned, they obtain an "effective dial plan," which is a combination of the service country/region dial plan and the appropriately scoped tenant dial plan.
+Therefore, it's not necessary to define all normalization rules in tenant dial plans as they might already exist in the service country/region dial plan.

 The following is the inheritance model of dial plans in Teams.

 The following are the possible effective dial plans: